(First published on The Contented Calf website on Wednesday 20th May 2015.)

 However, we should stay away from refined sugars, and revert back to traditional systems of medicine from India and China.
 These say that naturally sweet food is particularly lactogenic and healthful, such as dates.

-what else is great about this top 10 lactogenic food?
+What else is great about this top 10 lactogenic food, as well as being great for breastfeeding?

 They are generally all-round nutritious